Kevin O'Neill (comics): The League of Extraordinary Gentlemen

 In 1999 O'Neill teamed up with Alan Moore for a six issue series for America's Best Comics called The League of Extraordinary Gentlemen.
 This teamed up various characters in Victorian literature such as Captain Nemo, Allan Quatermain and Dr. Jekyll.
-The title was a huge success and was followed by a second six issue series followed which again proved successful but issue five was recalled by Paul Levitz due to a real advert for a Victorian "Marvel Douche" due to him not wishing to offend Marvel Comics.
+The title was a huge success and was followed by a second six issue series which again proved successful but issue five was recalled by Paul Levitz due to a real advert for a Victorian "Marvel Douche" due to him not wishing to offend Marvel Comics.

 The film version of League of Extraordinary Gentlemen was released in 2003.
 The film was critically mauled and both Moore and O'Neill disowned it.
 After a legal dispute where it was alleged the film was plagiarised by 20th Century Fox and that Fox solicited the idea for Moore and O'Neill's comic as a smokescreen, the pair have taken the third volume of League of Extraordinary Gentlemen and its Nemo spinoffs to Knockabout Comics and Top Shelf ProductionsExtraordinary Gentleman: Kevin O'Neill on "Century: 1910", Comic Book Resources, 26 February 2009 due both to Moore feeling insulted by the lack of support from 20th Century Fox and DC comics in the lawsuit, and also Warner Bros.' failure to retract false claims of Moore's endorsement of the V for Vendetta film adaptation.

 Later work

 O'Neill drew the final Nemesis the Warlock story in the special Prog 2000 millennium edition of 2000AD in 1999.
-Apart from this and his work on League of Extraordinary Gentlemen, he has worked on short strips for Negative Burn published by Caliber Comics.
+Apart from this and his work on League of Extraordinary Gentlemen, he worked on short strips for Negative Burn published by Caliber Comics.

 The DVD of the 2003 documentary feature film The Mindscape of Alan Moore contains an exclusive bonus interview with Kevin O'Neill, elaborately detailing the collaboration with Alan Moore.
 O'Neill talks about League of Extraordinary Gentlemen: Century, his run-ins with the censors and the status of the Marshal Law movie in an interview with The Times.

 His 2009 work includes The League of Extraordinary Gentlemen: Century, the third League limited series, the first issue of which was released in May 2009.

 O'Neill was a contributor to Alan Moore's bi-monthly magazine, Dodgem Logic, which ran from January 2010 to April 2011.

 In 2017 he co-wrote the novel Serial Killer with Pat Mills.

 In a March 2021 podcast O'Neill revealed that he had completed eight pages of comics for Alan Moore's Moon and Serpent Bumper Book of Magic for Top Shelf, as well as a cover illustration and design work for the Cinema Purgatorio collected edition.

+Death

+O'Neill died of cancer in London on 3 November 2022.
+No information was made public about his survivors.